 It’s safe to say that, despite Daan’s concerns, a lot of people will like this track, which comes ahead of the launch of the band’s debut EP Prove You Wrong, which is out on 1 February.

-On the upcoming EP, Daan tells us: “I think that the new songs are
+On the upcoming EP, Daan tells us: “I think that the new songs are little bit heavier than the single.
+The main ingredients are the same: catchy yet heavy, vocal harmonies and breakdowns.
+Metal with a pop-song structure.

 “The lyrics are about some personal struggles: dealing with addiction, coping with death and the loss of loved ones.
 The main theme of this EP is to overcome yourself and your demons, not to bury them deep inside ourselves but to openly face them.